madajaju/madajaju.github.io/edgemere/edgemere/sml/cb/index.md

 ![UseCase Diagram](./usecases.svg)

 ## Users

+The following are the actors of the Cloud Broker subsystem.
+This can include people, other subsystems inside the solution and even external subsystems.

 * [ITOperations](actor-itops)

 ![User Interaction](./userinteraction.svg)

 ## Interface

 The subsystem has a REST, CLI, WebSocket, and Web interface.
 Use Cases and Scenarios can use any or all of the interfaces to perform the work that needs to be completed.
 The following  diagram shows how users interact with the system.